Ken Irvine: Records and statistics

+In 1969, Irvine became the league's leading try scorer when he surpassed Harold Horder's career total of 152.
+Irvine's 212 career tries was the NSWRL/NRL career record for the most first grade tries, which stood until March 2026 when South Sydney winger Alex Johnston surpassed it in his 244th game.

-Irvine's 212 career tries is the standing NSWRL/NRL career record for the most first grade tries.
-This tally was achieved in only 236 first grade games and is 6 tries clear of his nearest rival in the rankings: Alex Johnston, 22 ahead of Billy Slater 32 ahead of Steve Menzies, and almost 50 ahead of Andrew Ettingshausen, Terry Lamb and Brett Stewart, with current South Sydney Winger Alex Johnston being on track to surpass Irvine's record in 2025.
+Irvine's tally was achieved in only 236 first grade games and is 22 tries ahead of Billy Slater 32 ahead of Steve Menzies, and almost 50 ahead of Andrew Ettingshausen, Terry Lamb and Brett Stewart.
 Menzies, Ettingshausen and Lamb achieved their 160+ totals in 349, 328 and 350 first grade games respectively.
 Irvine held the record for the highest number of tries scored for a single club, recording 171 tries during 176 games at North Sydney between 1958 and 1970.
 However, this was surpassed in 2015 by Melbourne Storm's fullback Billy Slater.